KausthubK/python_playground/README.md

 # python_playground
-Just random python scraps & examples.
+Just random python scraps & examples that I play around with to test things.

 ---
 ---